versalitas/versalitas/README.md

 One year ago I started to code and train ballet.
 I relax from :computer: with tendues and plies... and I relax from ballet with [] and {}.
 Best combo ever!

-- 🔭 I’m currently trying to turn a project coded as "a big ball of mud" into something more structured.

 - 🌱 I’m currently learning **react**
 - 🌱 I’m currently improving my **css** skills.